tomaszrudnik/soc-home-lab/detections/process-execution/logic.md

 The screenshot shows a raw XML view of Windows Security Event 4688, used to validate field availability and justify raw-based detection logic.

+## Dashboard

+This detection is visualized using a Splunk dashboard built directly on the searches defined above.
+The dashboard is designed for SOC L1 triage and focuses on:
+- process creation volume
+- suspicious PowerShell usage
+- execution from user-writable paths
+- potential post-compromise activity

+Detection panels operate on raw XML (`_raw`) to avoid dependency on field extraction.

 ---